What are the laws? What are the risks? You asked, we answered.

 Use a VPN to Hide Your IP Address

-However, if you use a VPN for torrenting the peers you connect with in the swarm will only be able to “see” data transfers to and from a masked IP address assigned by your VPN service rather than your true IP address.
+However, if you use a VPN for torrenting the peers you connect with in the swarm will only be able to “see” the VPN's IP address, not your own.

-Also keep in mind that using a VPN while torrenting is not an admission of “guilt” or any wrongdoing.
+And keep in mind that using a VPN is not illegal, nor an admission of guilt.

 Wanting to keep your torrent downloading habits private does not automatically mean that you are doing something illegal or wrong.
 Not at all.

-For example, some people may be downloading 100% legal torrents about subjects that they would rather keep private, such as relating to health or medical conditions, financial matters, erotica or other personal information that is nobody else’s business.
+For example, some people may be downloading 100% legal torrents about subjects that they would rather keep private, such as those relating to health or medical conditions, financial matters, erotica, or other personal information that is nobody else’s business.

-Using a VPN while torrenting will also address other torrenting safety concerns too.
+By the way, using a VPN while torrenting will address other torrenting safety concerns too.

 Speed Throttling by your ISP

-If your ISP detects that you are downloading torrents, they may throttle (slow down) your connection, also sometimes called traffic shaping.
+If your ISP detects that you're downloading torrents, they may throttle (slow down) your connection, also known as traffic shaping.